Like Ryan and Biden, U.S. Catholics are deeply divided

 "There's a profound wrestling going on in the Church right now over what it means to be authentically Catholic," said John Gehring, Catholic program director for Faith in Public Life, a liberal advocacy group.
 "I'm worried that the Church is becoming a less friendly place for moderate and progressive Catholics who believe in the social justice mission."

-The two vice presidential candidates embody the conflicts: Biden has been criticized for his support of abortion rights, while some nuns and bishops have objected to the budget plan Ryan put forth earlier this year because of cuts to anti-poverty programs.
+The two vice presidential candidates, who will debate each starting at 9 p.m.
+Eastern time, embody the conflicts: Biden has been criticized for his support of abortion rights, while some nuns and bishops have objected to the budget plan Ryan put forth earlier this year because of cuts to anti-poverty programs.

 Writer and former priest Robert McClory said the stance of U.S. bishops on issues such as same-sex marriage and contraception is partly to blame for the continuing exodus of non-immigrant Catholics from the Church: Lapsed Catholics have become the nation's second-largest religious group, according to the Pew Forum on Religion & Public Life.
 The push on sexual morality comes as the Church leadership is still recovering from the child sex abuse scandal.